isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ```

 Finally, the moment we've all been waiting for; it's time to implement addition
 over integers.
-Doing so is a particularly finicky thing --- there are lots of
+Doing so is a particularly finicky thing---there are lots of
 ways in which positive and negative integers can interact!
 Fortunately, a lot of
 the work is duplicated by virtue of addition being commutative, that is, the
 answer is the same regardless of whether we write $a + b$ or $b + a$.
 Therefore,